agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/Simple/README.md

 5. **Overfitting to Spurious Correlations**:
    - The high training and validation accuracy suggests the model might be learning superficial patterns in the training data that don't generalize to the test distribution.
    - Simple sentiment classification can often rely on the presence of certain keywords rather than understanding review context.

+An interesting finding is that the model with max sequence length = 512 actually performed worse (71.7% test accuracy) despite achieving a better training loss (0.017) and excellent validation accuracy (0.999).
+This reinforces the observations about overfitting.
+The longer sequence length model seems to be overfitting even more severely than the models with shorter sequence lengths.
+This could be happening for several reasons:

++ **Increased model complexity** - While the parameter count remains the same (10.9M), the longer sequences mean the model is processing more tokens and has more opportunities to find spurious correlations in the training data.

++ **Sparse information density** - Movie reviews might not have relevant sentiment information distributed throughout the entire 512-token sequence, so the model could be learning noise from the additional tokens.

++  **Training dynamics** - The lower training loss (0.017) coupled with worse test performance (71.7%) is a classic sign of overfitting, where the model memorizes training examples rather than learning generalizable patterns.

++  **Attention dilution** - With longer sequences, attention might be diluted across more tokens, making it harder for the model to focus on the most sentiment-relevant parts of the text.

+It shows that simply increasing sequence length isn't always beneficial, and can sometimes be detrimental to generalization performance.

 ## Comparison with State-of-the-Art